startracker0/startracker0.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a Ph.D. candidate in Computer Science and Technology at the University of Chinese Academy of Sciences (UCAS), jointly supervised by **the School of Advanced Interdisciplinary Sciences (SAIS)** and **the Institute of Automation**, Chinese Academy of Sciences (CASIA), under the guidance of Professor **Xiaoshan Yang**.
+I am a Ph.D. candidate in Computer Science and Technology at ***the University of Chinese Academy of Sciences (UCAS)***, jointly supervised by ***the School of Advanced Interdisciplinary Sciences (SAIS)*** and ***the Institute of Automation (CASIA)***, Chinese Academy of Sciences, under the guidance of Professor ***Xiaoshan Yang***.

-My research focuses on **open-world scene understanding**, aiming to enable machines to perceive, understand, and reason about complex, dynamic, and open-ended environments.
+My research focuses on ***open-world scene understanding***, aiming to enable machines to perceive, understand, and reason about complex, dynamic, and open-ended environments.
 This includes work on open-vocabulary recognition, multi-modal learning, and object detection in diverse scenarios.

 I earned my Bachelor's degree in Electronic Information Science and Technology from the School of Information Science and Engineering at Lanzhou University.
 During my graduate studies, I conducted research at the Communication Center, Institute of Microelectronics, CAS, advised by Professor Jian Liu.
 I am currently pursuing my doctoral research at the State Key Laboratory of Multimodal Artificial Intelligence Systems, Institute of Automation, CAS.